 Fast Fact: UACCM offers free tutoring online and in-person.
 Online tutoring is available for a wide variety of subjects.
 In-person tutoring is available for math and writing.

 Colleges offer a wide range of activities for students, everything from sports teams to academic organizations to Greek Life.
 Whatever your student’s interests, be sure to ask about activities that accommodate and foster those interests.
 Involvement leads to a well-rounded experience and a happier student!

-Fast Fact: UACCM offers a variety of intramural sports, academic organizations, honor fraternities, and major-specific organizations.
+Fast Fact: UACCM offers a variety of academic organizations, honor societies, and major-specific organizations.
 No Greek Life exists on the UACCM campus.